-Butler teaches the difference between earned income and passive income, tax-free strategies in real estate, what the best niche is in the real estate market (e.g. land, commercial, single-family, duplexes, mobile homes, trailers, etc.), he also recommends to never call yourself a landlord and the tenants are not your customers, and much more!
+Butler teaches the difference between earned income and passive income, tax-free strategies in real estate, and what the best niche is in the real estate market (e.g., land, commercial, single-family, duplexes, mobile homes, trailers, etc.), he also recommends never to call yourself a landlord and the tenants are not your customers, and much more!

 26 – Multi-Family Millions | By David Lindahl

-David Lindahal’s Multi-Family Millions: How Anyone Can Reposition Apartments for Big Profits is a book that offers sound expert advice for real estate investors who desire to make the transition from single-family units to multi-family units.
-Lindahl teaches his readers how to find distressed properties, fix and flip those properties into sound profits.
+David Lindahl’s Multi-Family Millions: How Anyone Can Reposition Apartments for Big Profits is a book that offers sound expert advice for real estate investors who want to transition from single-family to multi-family units.
+Lindahl teaches his readers how to find distressed properties and fix and flip those properties into sound profits.
 This book is written in a step-by-step system for each process.

 In it, you’ll discover the reason and answer behind the question of ‘why invest in apartments?’
-You’ll further your understanding of the process of your first deal (e.g. marketing, negotiating, due diligence, etc.), you’ll also learn how to attract deals, analyze deals, rehab, landlord and much more!
+You’ll further your understanding of the process of your first deal (e.g., marketing, negotiating, due diligence, etc.) and learn how to attract deals, analyze deals, rehab, landlord, and much more!

 27 – Probate Real Estate Investing | By Jeff Leighton

 Jeff Leighton’s Probate Real Estate Investing: The Ultimate Guide to Buying and Selling Probate Real Estate teaches real estate agents and real estate investors how to systematically find deals people don’t even know to exist.
-You’ll learn how to do probate deals even if you don’t know what the probate process is.
+You’ll learn how to do probate deals even if you don’t know the probate process.

 28 – Investing in REITs | By Ralph Block